jambuur/APEDSK99/README.md

 Any unsuccessful CALL returns a generic "* INCORRECT STATEMENT" error so check syntax, DOAD name/length etc.

-One thing to keep in mind with Extended Basic is that DSR CALL's don't work from a running program, only from the "command prompt".
-TI BASIC is not that picky.
+One thing to keep in mind with _TI EXTENDED BASIC_ is that DSR CALL's don't work from a running program, only from the "command prompt". _TI BASIC_ is not that picky.

 ### *Updating the DSR*

 I compile the DSR .a99 file with [xtd99 TI99 cross development tools](https://endlos99.github.io/xdt99/).
-As the binary output file is less than 8KB I use [this hex editor](https://mh-nexus.de/en/hxd/) for padding the binary file with zero's to the full 8KB.
+As the binary output file will be less than 8KB I use [this hex editor](https://mh-nexus.de/en/hxd/) for padding the binary file with zero's to the full 8KB.
 After that it's just a matter of saving the binary file as APEDSK99.DSR in the root of the SD.

 ### *Uploading Sketches*